Hammett, Bellin & Oswald, LLC | Attorneys At Law

 If you slip or fall, regardless of where the incident occurs, seek medical attention in a timely manner.
 Even if you do not feel like you suffered an injury, you could have been injured in a way that will become much more severe and require much more extensive treatment if it is left undiagnosed for a prolonged period of time.

-When an injury occurs on private property, whether it is a commercial property like a store or entertainment venue or a private home, the property’s owner is liable for the victim’s damages if the victim can demonstrate that the injury occurred because of the property owner’s negligence.
+When an injury occurs on private property, whether it is a commercial property like a store, an entertainment venue or a private home, the property’s owner is liable for the victim’s damages if the victim can demonstrate that the injury occurred because of the property owner’s negligence.
 When a hazardous condition cannot be removed or repaired immediately, a property owner should post clear, legible warnings around the hazard to alert visitors to take extra care to prevent accidents.

 Examples of negligence that can result in a property owner being found liable for a victim’s damages include: